Housing and Dining

 Finding a Roommate

 You are not required to find a roommate prior to room selection.
-Students may have a roommate in mind but can also use Stevens’ roommate matching program, My College Roomie, to meet others and form a roommate group before selection using the Manage Roommate Group function at stevens.mycollegeroomie.com.
+Students may have a roommate in mind but can also use Stevens’ roommate matching program, My College Roomie, to meet others and form a roommate group before selection using the Manage Roommate Group function at stevens.mycollegeroomie.app.

 On-Campus Housing Application and Deposit